Book a pest control visit, find treatment costs and learn how to recognise pests and health risks.

 What pests do we treat?

-We don't offer treatments for bees, pigeons, foxes, woodlice, flies and slugs.
-Bees are an endangered species and we recommend exploring all other avenues before considering getting rid of them.
+We don't offer treatments for bees.
+Bees are an endangered species and we'd always recommend exploring all other avenues before considering getting rid of them.

 How we treat wasp nests: we use extendable lances to treat wasp nests when they're located at height.

 In rare cases, we might not be able to reach a wasp nest because of how a building is constructed.
 Our Pest Control Officers use ladders to access a work area like a loft or cellar, but not to work from.

 If you've any questions about treating wasp nests, contact us using the details on this page.

 Arrange a call out visit

 If you're not sure what treatment you need or you're struggling to identify what kind of pests you have, we can arrange a call out visit.
 We'll be able to let you know what you need and offer our advice.

 Our call out charge is £44.